vitorVBD/furia-esports-chatbot/readme.md

 ## Project Summary

-The **Chatbot Furioso** is a web application that allows users to interact with a chatbot to get information about the FURIA Esports team and the competitive CS scene.
+The **Chatbot Furioso V2** is a web application that allows users to interact with a chatbot to get information about the FURIA Esports team and the competitive CS scene.
 It answers questions about upcoming games, match results, player statistics, maps, weapons, tournaments, and more.
+Now, with the implementation of RAG and AI for NLP, the chatbot provides more accurate and contextualized responses using a FAISS index for information retrieval.

 ---